dao-duc-tung/face-detection-uwp-onnx/README.md

 ![Pinhole camera][pinhole-camera]

 The pinhole camera generates a uniform relationship between the object and the image.
-Using this relationship, we form 3 equations as below:
+Using this relationship, we form 3 equations as below (refresh Github if you cannot see the equations):

 <img src="https://latex.codecogs.com/gif.latex?\frac{f}{d}=\frac{r}{R}" title="(1)" /> <br/>